-Born to a Scottish émigré mother and Navy veteran machinist father in Joplin, Missouri, Heather began in life in the single-traffic-light town of Galena, Kansas.
-Music was constantly spilling out of the speakers of her parents’ stereo – a diverse playlist that included The Allman Brothers, Kansas, Cream, The Beatles, KISS, Cat Stevens, Mario Lanza, Jose Feliciano and Anne Murray.
+Born to a Scottish émigré mother and Navy veteran machinist father in Joplin, Missouri, Heather started out life in the single-traffic-light town of Galena, Kansas.
+Music was constantly spilling out of the speakers of her parents’ stereo – a diverse playlist that included such artists as The Allman Brothers, Kansas, Cream, The Beatles, KISS, Cat Stevens, Mario Lanza, Jose Feliciano and Anne Murray.
 This diversity served to open Heather’s young mind to the rich and varied language of music and to lay the foundation for her future endeavors and experimentations.

 There was also another source of music and inspiration in Heather’s childhood home – her father’s old Selmer clarinet.
-There were many nights when Heather would find herself sitting Indian-style on the floor in front of her father as he played along, note for note, with his cherished Pete Fountain and Woody Herman records.
-Though he certainly could have, he never played professionally – his was a love of the music itself, for its own sake – a deep, undying love that he passed down to his only child.
+There were many nights when Heather would find herself sitting cross-legged on the floor in front of her father as he played along, note for note, with his cherished Pete Fountain and Woody Herman records.
+Though he certainly could have, he never played professionally.
+His was a love of the music itself, for its own sake, a deep, undying love that he passed down to his only child.

 After Heather relocated with her parents to rural Maine at the age of five, her father dug out his old John Thompson piano books and began teaching her how to read music, how to hold her fingers just so on the piano.
 “I’ll never forget it,” she recalls.
 “The very first time I played the piano – a real piano – I knew that this was exactly what I wanted to do, every moment that I had the chance to do it.”

-Throughout her colorful career, her eclectic skill set continues to propel her onto concert hall stages and into barrooms, coffeehouses, resort hotels, living rooms and churches.
-With over 200 shows a year in venues all over the United States, her nearly non-stop performance schedule speaks of her tireless work ethic and endless devotion to her craft.
+Throughout her colorful career, her eclectic skill set continues to propel her onto concert hall stages and into barrooms, coffeehouses, resort hotels, living rooms, and churches.
+Her nearly non-stop performance schedule speaks of her tireless work ethic and endless devotion to her crafts.
 Defying genre and classification and yet fully embracing all musical styles, Heather is an artist who speaks the language of music in as many dialects as her abilities will allow.
-Her life’s work, she says, is to share her love of music and of life with others – one song, one heart, one mind at a time.
+Her life’s work, she says, is to share her love of music and her gratitude for life with others – one song, one heart, and one mind at a time.